5 Things to Keep in Mind When Applying to College

 4. Visit your favorite schools

 In terms of college visits, you should make sure you visit your top schools with your family.
 Imagine yourself in different scenarios, whether it be academic or social, and ask yourself if the college harmonizes with you.
 Try to ask students that go to your top colleges how they feel about it.
 Specifically, ask students within your major or planned area of study how they feel, how their classes are, and what campus life is like.
-When I visited the University of Illinois at Urbana-Champaign, I wasn’t completely familiar with what campus life was like.
+When I visited the University of Illinois Urbana-Champaign, I wasn’t completely familiar with what campus life was like.
 However, after a few visits, I knew this was the college I wanted to attend.
 During registration day, I was told by a friendly upperclassman about how my professors for each of my classes were and got help in revising my schedule.
 In addition, the large quad, various buildings, and well-known achievements of the University further captured my interest.

 Related: Campus Visits: The Best Resource to Use in Your College Search